 2.1 The Customer may order Hosted Services as may be available and detailed on Uboss.

 2.2 DRD shall provide the Customer with the Hosted Services from the commencement date as notified to the Customer via the Uboss System.
 Where Service Levels apply, DRD shall use reasonable endeavours to the Hosted Services in accordance with the Service Levels.

-2.3 If the Hosted Services fail to meet the Service Levels, DRD shall pay the Customer the Service Credits as detailed in and according to the provisions of this Schedule 1, Section 2.3 and Schedule 2, provided that the Customer makes its claim in writing to DRD for the Service Credits within 30 days of first date on which the Hosted Service failed the Service Levels.
+2.3 If the Hosted Services fail to meet the Service Levels, DRD shall pay the Customer the Service Credits as detailed in and according to the provisions of this Schedule 1 and Schedule 2, provided that the Customer makes its claim in writing to DRD for the Service Credits within 30 days of first date on which the Hosted Service failed the Service Levels.
 The parties agree that the provision of Service Credits shall be the Customer’s only remedy for DRD’s failure to meet the Service Levels.